RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

   - `serviceWindow`: Defines a time range for which journeys the vehicle should be signed on.
     The vehicle will be signed on to all the journeys in the vehicle task between provided times.
     Signed on journeys may be part of 1 or more `Block`s.
-    Times provided may belong to the same calendar date, or 2 consecutive dates Attempts not containing valid date times for `firstDepartureDateTime` and `lastArrivalDateTimes` will be rejected.
-Resulting in `AssignmentState.assigned=false`
+    Times provided may belong to the same calendar date, or 2 consecutive dates.
+    Attempts not containing valid date times for `firstDepartureDateTime` and `lastArrivalDateTimes` will be rejected, resulting in `AssignmentState.assigned=false`

 ##### Sign On - PLANNED
 The vehicle will be signed on to service the pre-existing plans for the specified `serviceWindow`